ether-camp/public/reputation.md

 #### Problems
    -	Sybil attack
+   -
-   -	Allowance to vote to users who are affilated with some project or content author.
+      Allowance to vote to users who are affilated with some project or content author.
 How to distinguish opinion from biased vote?
-   -	More sophisticated sybil-attack, where sybils are reposting good comments or posts
+   -	More sophisticated sybil-attack, where sybils are reposting good comments or posts *todo: how prove of karma gain can be used to identify copy pasters?*

 #### Structure
 - Ways to prove an identity.